Updated: March 20th, 2022

 West Edmonton Mall

 Once known as the world’s largest mall, this epic indoor wonderland is home to enough attractions to keep you busy for a whole weekend!
 My favourite place is the waterpark but it’s also home to an indoor amusement park, which houses the world’s largest indoor triple-loop roller coaster!
 There are also more than 800 stores, a cinema, a mini-golf course, and so much more.
-West Edmonton Mall also holds a number of records, including North America’s largest indoor waterpark, North America’s largest indoor amusement park, and Canada’s largest parking lot.
+West Edmonton Mall also holds several records, including North America’s largest indoor waterpark, North America’s largest indoor amusement park, and Canada’s largest parking lot.

 Telus World of Science